jacobgottesman/UltimateAnalytics/README.md

      - If t doesn't redirect you to the page immediately then, click the link or enter the ip address in a browser

+Notes:
-Note: step 2 may take about 1 hour to run.
+- step 2 may take about 1 hour to run.
 Step 5 may take 10-20 minutes depending on your computer.
 The other steps can all be run in about 5 minutes or less.
+- the current file names that are in the notebooks can work with the exception of the play by play data